rtCamp/Frappe-Manager/docs/commands/services.md

 Show the global services' card: live container state, the root database credentials and the proxy's real-ip trust.

 The root database password is printed in cleartext.
-It belongs to the global-db container every bench shares, which is why it is on this card and not on any bench's fm info.
+It belongs to the mariadb container every bench shares, which is why it is on this card and not on any bench's fm info.

 **Usage**: